-The management of the costs is shared amongst VisitEngland, Visit Wales and VisitScotland.
-Initial costs savings have been recognised by combining parts of the surveys in the online methodology approach - with respondents routed to either GBTS/GBDVS where more detailed data is captured.
+The management of the costs is shared amongst Office of National Statistics (ONS), VisitEngland, Visit Wales and VisitScotland.
+Initial costs savings have been recognised by combining parts of the surveys in the online methodology approach - with respondents routed to either overnight trips or day visits surveys where more detailed data is captured.
 This approach offers more efficiency and agility, for example questionnaire changes can be implemented quickly and efficiently compared to the face-to-face methodology.